infocyde/FluxSchnellWrapper/README.md

 - It isn't, just different
 - It saves the images locally, so you don't have to hassle with that
 - You can save prompts
-- You can switch between schnell and develop models quickly without having to reinput a prompt
+- You can switch between models quickly without having to reinput a prompt

 Have fun!